History of African Americans in Dallas–Fort Worth

-The Dallas–Fort Worth metroplex has 1.2 million African-Americans, the 2nd-largest metro population of African-Americans in Texas.
+The Dallas–Fort Worth metroplex has 1.2 million African-Americans, the second-largest metro population of African-Americans in Texas.
+For the first time in history, between 2020 and 2023, the Dallas metro area had the nation's highest net migration of African Americans, surpassing long-time leader the Atlanta metro area.

 In 2007, Black Enterprise magazine ranked Dallas as a "Top 10 city for African-Americans".

 History

+Freed slaves began to locate to the Dallas area when slavery was abolished.

-Freedmen’s Cemetery was established in 1861.
+Freedmen's Cemetery was established in 1861.

 The Hamilton Park neighborhood was one of the first suburbs in Texas built for African Americans in 1953.

 In the mid-1800s, lynchings of African Americans took place in Dealey Plaza.

 In the late 19th century, there were over 11,000 black people in Dallas.

 In the 1990s, the number of African-Americans making annual incomes of $100,000 or more (adjusted to $75,000 as of 1990, from the circa 2005 number) increased by 300%.
 Around 2005, increasing numbers of African-Americans moved to suburban communities to the north.

 In 1995, Dallas elected its first black mayor, Ron Kirk.

 The Dallas–Fort Worth metroplex gained approximately 259,000 new African-Americans between 2010 and 2020, or a nearly 27% increase, 10th of U.S. metropolitan statistical areas during that time span.
-According to the Brookings Institution, in years 2006-2010 the DFW area had an annual average of 7,678 black people migrate into the area, giving it the 4th-highest inward black migration of all U.S. metropolitan areas.
+According to the Brookings Institution, in the years 2006–2010, an annual average of 7,678 black people migrated into the DFW area, giving it the fourth-highest inward black migration of all U.S. metropolitan areas.

-In 2012 Jamie Thompson of D Magazine stated that Dallas "still suffers from an image problem among black professionals who perceive other cities—Atlanta; Chicago; Houston; or Washington, D.C.—as being more appealing and friendly to blacks."
+In 2012 Jamie Thompson of D Magazine stated that Dallas "still suffers from an image problem among black professionals who perceive other cities—Atlanta; Chicago; Houston; or Washington, D.C.—as being more appealing and friendly to blacks".

 In 2019, Dallas elected its second black mayor, Eric Johnson.

+Black-owned businesses in the Dallas-Fort Worth area make up about 3.0%, or just over 3,000 businesses.

 In addition to the New Great Migration, since around 2010, many African Americans have been moving to the metroplex for its affordable cost of living and job opportunities.